thomas992/Lux/documentation/README.md

 ## Control Flow Structures

-LoLa provides a small set of control flow structures that are simple to use and are widespread in a lot of programming languages.
+Lux provides a small set of control flow structures that are simple to use and are widespread in a lot of programming languages.

 ### Blocks